 A streamlined and productive household is a great help when working, even without the complications of fibromyalgia.
 It saves energy, is less stressful, and allows fibromites to perform better at work.

-Eating healthily, both at home and at work, is important to give the fibro body the best nutrients for daily energy, improving the immune system, and for dealing with the ongoing pain.
-Many fibromites have digestive issues - ask a GP to check for food allergies, and avoid processed foods and food additives.
+Eating healthily, both at home and at work, is important to give the fibro body the best nutrients for daily energy, improving the immune system, and dealing with ongoing pain.
+Many fibromites have digestive issues—ask a GP to check for food allergies, and avoid processed foods and food additives.
 Try planning and cooking in advance to save energy on strenuous days.

 Mindfulness, meditation, stress reduction and other pain management techniques are fantastic for helping the fibromyalgia worker deal with and often reduce daily and severe pain.

 Look at ways to improve your sleep—a better bed, a darker or quieter room, a relaxing before-bed routine, cutting out caffeine, nicotine, and alcohol can all improve the quality of sleep.
 A good night's sleep enormously reduces pain levels the following day.